 The spectrophotometry has been a very well known and established technique in probing the spectral response of an optical multilayer device.
-For a periodic quarterwave-thick multilayer system consisting of an alternative high $(n{\rm H})$ and low $(n{\rm L})$ refractive where $n{\rm H}$, $n{\rm L}$ are the refractive indices of the high and low index layers, respectively.
-Also $\lambda{\rm o}$ and λ are the central and the scanning wavelengths, respectively.
+For a periodic quarterwave-thick multilayer system consisting of an alternative high $(n{\rm H})$ and low (n_L) refractive index, the width of the reflection band (FWHM) in terms of $w = \lambda_0 / \lambda$ can be given by the expression [24], where (2p+1) is the number of layers in the multilayer and n_S is refractive index of the substrate.
+Similar expressions also can be derived for even number of layers.
+It can be seen from both